KIT-MRT/arbitration_graphs/README.md

     python_api::bindArbitrationGraphs<MyCommand>(m);
 }
 ```
-and use them in Python by for example implementing a custom behavior that inherits from the abstract `Behavior` class.
+and use them in Python.
+For example, you could implement a custom behavior that inherits from the abstract `Behavior` class.

 ```python
 from arbitration_graphs import Behavior